 Use of automated solutions, chatbots and other forms of productized legal services will increase, and these will need support from lawyers as well as a more multi-disciplinary workforce with different skill sets.
 In fact, the proportion of legal work done by paralegals, data analysts, operational experts and other specialists in the legal function might rise to the point where legal professionals become almost a minority.

-CLM will be as ubiquitous as ERP and CRM.
+CLM will be as ubiquitous as ERM and CRM.

 By 2025, every organization can rely on their contract lifecycle management (CLM) to be the central source of truth for all contracts.

 Many organizations today have already done the work to centralize their finance and resource-related activities within single systems, as well as their customer relations and sales.
 Centralizing how they manage contracts — from negotiation through execution and after termination — will similarly boost the organization’s ability to reduce cost, manage risk and improve performance.